dashifen/repository/README.md

 2. Extend the `Repository` object.

 If you extend the abstract object, you'll be forced to implement three methods:
-1. getHiddenPropertyNames - returns an array of properties that should remain inaccessable via the arrow operator,
+1. getHiddenPropertyNames - returns an array of properties that should remain inaccessible via the arrow operator,
 2. getCustomPropertyDefaults - sets more complex default values than can be set during property declaration,
 3. getRequiredProperties - returns a list of properties that must have values after object instantiation.